justlaunch-app/expo-router-starter-kit/README.md

 3. Create an example axios weather call and store it in zustand for creating a universal header component.

-4. Create a detail page when clicking on an element on the carousel or list item.

-5. Create another tab with universal elements.
+4. Create another tab with universal elements.

-6. Re-usable components (Logo, Cards, etc.)
+5. Re-usable components (Logo, Cards, etc.)

 ### Doubts